Postdoctoral Researcher, Southeast Asian History

 “Reynaldo Ileto’s Pasyon and Revolution revisited, a critique” Sojourn: Journal of Social Issues in Southeast Asia (March 2018)

-“Crisis of Revolutionary Leadership: The Communist Parties of the Philippines, 1959-1974” Ph.D Dissertation, South and Southeast Studies, UC Berkeley, December 2016
+“Crisis of Revolutionary Leadership: Martial law and the Communist Parties of the Philippines, 1959-1974” Ph.D Dissertation, South and Southeast Studies, UC Berkeley, July 2017

 “Marxism and Philippine Theology” in Teresa S. Tadem and Laura L. Samson, eds., Marxism in the Philippines: Continuing Engagements (Manila: Anvil, 2010)